Hi! My name is Maria Vanessa, and this is not your regular Filipino Food blog.

 What does “Life in Filipino Food“ mean?

-I’ve always loved to cook but was never taught traditional Filipino dishes with the exception of my mom’s Kare-Kare.
-A peanut based meat stew requested by relatives during lunch or dinner parties in our home.
+I’ve always loved to cook but was never taught traditional Filipino dishes with the exception of my mom’s Kare-Kare and our family heirloom dish, Habichuelas.
 I first created AmusingMaria to feature easy recipe ideas and occasional stories about my life, see here and here.
-One would call my cooking “Asian-inspired” but I realized that it’s “Filipino Food-inspired”.
-Yup.
-You can take the girl out of the Philippines, but you can’t take the Philippines out of the girl!
-Filipino Fusion?
-Why not?
-Hey, we can be traditionalists or visionaries, or both.
-Food is universal and constantly evolving through generations.
-The culture and experience is different for anyone who has grown up Filipino.
-We are as diverse as our islands are many.
-However, our traditions all have the quality of being the same.
+One would call my cooking “Asian-inspired” but I realized that it’s also “Filipino Food-inspired”.